 I had the pleasure of shooting tintypes on location of some local athletes for The St. Augustine Record.
 We started at a local high school and ended up in the surf of the Atlantic, darkbox set up in the sand.
-Photojournalist Daron Dean was there documenting the process for an upcoming feature story for the Sunday paper.
-I’ll be sure to post it when it runs.
+Photojournalist Daron Dean was there documenting the process for an upcoming feature story.
+Here’s a link to the video Daron produced: https://www.youtube.com/watch?v=El_zL1LLogc

 I’m slowly moving over to a new website, hosting with the folks at PhotoShelter.
 So far, so good.
 Here’s a look at the new home for jonmfletcher.com: